How Much Does Well Drilling Cost in 2025?

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.

 Yes, water wells can dry up over time.
 Your well may only become dry temporarily and will resume when the water source is replenished through aquifer recharge (when surface water reaches the groundwater).
-In some cases, wells can dry up permanently.
+In some cases, wells can become permanently dry.
 Muddy-looking water, a change in water taste, or sputtering faucets can indicate a drying well.